Flyer-Boy/NewApproach/README.md

  2. **RideHailing_Queries.cypher** — This script contains a few Cypher queries that you can execute against the Database.
 I will add more queries over time.
  3. **RideHailing_Templates.cypher** — This script contains Cypher commands you can use to build a mockup application as they appear in the Article.
 You must parse the script by replacing it with the proper variable.
  4. In the **RideHailingGraphApp** directory, you will find the code for a Prototype App built with React+TypeScript that uses the RideHailing data model to run.
 Download it and try it out!!
+ 5. **The RideHailingGraphModel.png** - The Ride Hailing Graph database model for your reference.

 You can try it with Neo4j Aura.
 If you don't have an Aura account yet, get one here: https://neo4j.com/cloud/aura-free/ If you are new to Cypher, you can get started at Neo4j's GraphAcademy: https://graphacademy.neo4j.com/